DE4Fxx/SpaceInvaders/README.md

 Right Shift to slow down your spaceship.
 ## Shooting:
 Space bar to shoot.
-## Power-Ups: C
+## Power-Ups:
-ollect blue and yellow power-ups for bullet spread and health.
+Collect blue and yellow power-ups for bullet spread and health.
 ## Contributing
 # Contributions are welcome!
 Feel free to fork the repository, make your improvements, and submit a pull request.